What is Past Adjustment?

 - When there is a single error: Under this scenario, an adjustment table is prepared and an adjusting journal entry is outlined to correct the error

-- Through ‘Profit and Loss Adjustment A/c’
+- Through ‘Profit and Loss Appropriate A/c’

-- Directly in the capital A/c of the particular partners
+- Directly in the Capital A/c of the particular partners

 The above mentioned is the concept that is explained in detail about Past Adjustments for the class 12 students.
 To know more, stay tuned to BYJU’S.